Combined Classrooms at A.B. Daley

 - Increased leadership opportunities for all students

-- learner-centred approach
+- learner-centered approach

 - More time with the teacher, developing a relationship